CoboGlobal/cobo-waas2-java-sdk/docs/TransactionsApi.md

 Speed up transaction

 This operation accelerates a specified transaction.
 Speeding up a transaction will trigger a Replace-By-Fee (RBF) transaction which is a new version of the original transaction.
 For more details about speeding up a transaction, refer to [Speed up a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#speed-up-a-transaction).
 You can use the &#x60;address&#x60; or &#x60;included_utxos&#x60; properties in the request body to specify the address or UTXOs that will cover the transaction fee.
 Generally, the transaction fee is paid by the original transaction&#39;s source.
 If that source&#39;s balance is insufficient, the specified address or UTXOs can be used to cover the fee.
-A transaction can be sped up only if its status is &#x60;Broadcasting&#x60;.  &lt;Note&gt;This operation only applies to transactions from Custodial Wallets (Web3 Wallets), MPC Wallets and Smart Contract Wallets.
+A transaction can be sped up only if its status is &#x60;Broadcasting&#x60;.  &lt;Note&gt;This operation only applies to transactions from MPC Wallets and Smart Contract Wallets.
 It does not apply to transactions on the following chains: VET, TRON, TVET, SOL, and TON.&lt;/Note&gt;  &lt;Info&gt;If you speed up a transaction from a Smart Contract Wallet, two RBF transactions will be triggered, one for the transaction from the Smart Contract Wallet, and the other for the transaction from the Delegate.&lt;/Info&gt;

 ### Example
 ```java